cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Deterministic Key Generation {#derive-key-pair}

 This section describes a deterministic key generation function, `DeriveKeyPair`.
-It accepts a randomly generated seed of length
+It accepts a seed of `Ns` bytes generated from a cryptographically secure random number generator and an optional (possibly empty) `info` string.
-`Ns` bytes and an optional (possibly empty) public `info` string.
 The constant `Ns` corresponds to the size in bytes of a serialized Scalar and is defined in {{pog}}.
+Note that by design knowledge of `seed` and `info` is necessary to compute this function, which means that the secrecy of the output private key (`skS`) depends on the secrecy of `seed` (since the `info` string is public).

 ~~~ pseudocode
 Input: